B·Concept/Recipes

 199 g Sugar

-Mix the first sugar with the pectin and the second with the glucose.
-Heat the pear and yuzu purees to 50 ºC in a saucepan and add the sugar with the pectin in the form of rain, stirring constantly.
+Mix the first batch of sugar with the pectin and the second batch with the glucose.
+Heat the pear and yuzu purées to 50°C in a saucepan and slowly sprinkle in the sugar-pectin mixture while stirring constantly.

 YUZU TRUFFLE

-141 g Sao Palme 60% black coating Felchlin
+141 g Sao Palme 60% dark chocolate Felchlin

 14 g Fructose